fanoframework/fanoframework.github.io/security/handling-cors/index.md

 ## Handling CORS with middleware

-Fano Framework provides built-in middleware class `TCorsMiddleware` or `TNullCorsMiddleware` which simplify task for sending appropriate CORS headers.
+Fano Framework provides built-in middleware class `TCorsMiddleware` or `TNullCorsMiddleware` which is to simplify task for sending appropriate CORS headers.
+Read [Middlewares](/middlewares) for more information about working with middlewares.

 `TNullCorsMiddleware` is CORS middleware implementation which simply allow all CORS request without restriction, while `TCorsMiddleware` class is implementation which can be configured to selectively apply restriction.

 ## Register CORS middleware with container